-Nama is to provide 18 million euro to finish two office blocks in Belfast, it has been revealed.
+Nama is to provide £15 million to finish two office blocks in Belfast.

-The asset management agency is financing completion of Lanyon Plaza and Soloist Building on the banks of the River Lagan.
+The Irish Republic's asset management agency is financing completion of Lanyon Plaza and Soloist Building on the banks of the River Lagan.

 Development on both sites, which are close to the Waterfront Hall complex, stalled over three years ago because of the property market crash and global recession.